 - Use pure maple syrup, not the fake stuff.

-- Use one tsp of pumpkin spice blend if you have it.
-If you don’t like a strong spice flavor, add a ½ tsp and taste.
+- Use one teaspoon of pumpkin spice blend if you have it.
+If you don’t like a strong spice flavor, add a ½ teaspoon and taste.
 Add more if desired.